Ghani Khan Choudhury Institute of Engineering & Technology

+History

+In late 2009, India’s Ministry of Human Resource Development accelerated technical education expansion under the 11th Five-Year Plan.
+Central to this strategy was the Sub-Mission on Polytechnics, a centrally sponsored scheme aimed at establishing 300 institutions within historically underserved districts.
+To maximize geographical equity, the central government provided one-time infrastructure grants of up to ₹12.30 crore per site, while state administrations assumed responsibility for land allocation and operational costs.
+Integrated alongside these facilities, Modular Employable Skills frameworks offered flexible, short-term vocational pathways.
+This decentralized approach systematically lowered structural barriers, connecting remote student populations with targeted, industry-aligned training.

+Former President Pranab Mukherjee played a pivotal role in establishing Institute's facilitating administrative approvals to realize his late colleague Abu Barkat Ataur Ghani Khan Choudhury's vision for regional advancement.

 Organisation and administration

-This Government Funded Technical Institutes is managed by a governing council headed by the Secretary of Dept. of Higher Education, Govt. of India which is the supreme decision making body for the institute.
+This Government Funded Technical Institutes is managed by a governing council headed by the Secretary of Dept. of Higher Education, Govt. of India which is the supreme decision-making body for the institute.
 The Governing Council consists of scientists, academics, and professors from proximate institutions.

 Academics

 Academic programs

 Ghani Khan Choudhury Institute of Engineering & Technology offers instruction in the engineering disciplines and awards the Bachelor of Technology degrees.
 This college offers undergraduate (B.Tech.) degree courses in.